lzung/lzung.github.io/index.md

 order: 1
 ---

 Hello, I'm Lauren! 👋🏼 I am a recent graduate of the University of British Columbia's Master of Data Science program.
+Passionate about harnessing AI to make meaningful impacts, I have been involved in various projects as a ML developer across the domains of healthcare, transcriptomics and mining.
 I am currently seeking new grad opportunities in machine learning engineering and data science for Winter 2024.

+In my spare time, you'll find me catching up with the latest cinema, gushing over DIY manicures and researching new restaurants.

 ## Past Experience